 Later that night another email told him it was, “within the student conduct response policy to ask him to open his safe,” and “failure to cooperate is considerd [sic] an admission of guilt.”

-After a search through the PLNU student handbook, “The Point” was unable to find this general policy, and the closest reference only regards a student refusing to take a breathalyzer or drug test.
+After searching through all versions of the PLNU student handbook for the past five years, “The Point” was unable to find this general policy, and the closest reference was in regards to a student refusing to take a breathalyzer or drug test.

 Risser sent a lengthy response to Bolster, “[I said] I think you’re violating my rights, I don’t think this is legal to do, I see this as an unlawful search and seizure.”